sighupio/fury-kubernetes-auth/katalog/gangway/README.md

 Gangway is configured using a `gangway.yml` file.
 You can find a [sample configuration file here](example/gangway.yml).

+Notice that to enable Gangway to communicate with Dex you need to add the required configuration under `staticClients` section.

 Once you have written your configuration file, create a Kubernetes secret named `gangway` in the `kube-system` namespace with the contents of the configuration file under the `gangway.yml` key.

 > ℹ️ We recommend you do this using Kustomize, either with a `secretGenerator` or as a resource.